balamou/ByteReader/README.md

   If you want it to persist through logins, add the absolute path to bin in your ~/.bashrc file in the $PATH variable.

-  You can test the program by going to the src/folder and typing:
+  You can test the program by going to the test/data folder and typing:

-      $ run data/fibonacci
+      $ run fibonacci.asm

   The following command will create a 2D view of the memory and run a step by step execution of the program: